kindspirit/WeakMap-WeakSet-slim-shim/README.md

 This monkey patches `WeakMap` and `WeakSet` constructors so that they can accept iterables and unregistered symbols (E.g. `Symbol.keyFor(symbol)==undefined`).
 All prototype methods are also monkey patched.
 This also fixes non-standard behaviors notorious of Firefox.
 It works in strict mode and non-browser environments.
 This is intended for environments where `WeakMap` is already natively defined which gives all operations O(1) time.
 Polyfills `WeakSet` and all prototypal methods where not already native.

+This is for environments that pre-date holding weak references to unregistered symbols.
+Therefore there a no actual weak references to unregistered symbols here.

 Small file size <2K

 ## Shim